iogf/isnuts/README.md

 The isnuts lib permits you to inject python code as inline commentaries these will be executed before each one of the statements it preceds.

-It permit to test the application behavior in a flexible way and less prolix than writing tests in the standard approach.
+It permit to test the application behavior in a flexible way than writing tests in the standard approach.

 In the actual approach for TDD tests one would follow the approach of writing tests